Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 3. When does registration open for the 2019 spring rec season and where do I register my child?

 ANSWER: JTAA Rec Lacrosse online registration will be open on 11/15/18 for boys and girls born on 9/1/2002 and up to and including 8/31/2014.
 Regular registration ends on 12/31/18.
 Late registration begins on 1/1/19 for any available spots.
 Register early to secure your spot.
 When an age group is full, wait listing will begin.
 For the past 8 seasons, wait listing for some age groups started after the first four weeks of registration, so please take our advice and register as soon as registration opens.
 The link to register online is located at www.jtaalacrosse.org/registration or www.jtaa.org starting on 11/15/18 and ends on 1/26/19.
-REGISTRATION FOR 2019 SPRING REC SEASON IS CURRENTLY CLOSED.
+LATE REGISTRATION FOR 2019 SPRING REC SEASON IS CURRENTLY OPEN.
+LATE FEES APPLY.
 For any questions regarding registration and to check on any available space after registration is closed, please email

 4. What information do I need to register my child?